omcnicoll/omcnicoll.github.io/_posts/SitecoreGeneric/2019-09-16-Precompiling-Sitecore-Views.md

 1. Download the RazorGenerator.Mvc nuget package into each project with views you wish to precompile.
 2. [Install the Razor Generator visual studio extension found here.](https://marketplace.visualstudio.com/items?itemName=DavidEbbo.RazorGenerator)
 3. Set all of your views to build action none.
 4. Set directives for the RazorGenerator extension.
 This can be included in each individual view, or as a directives file in each views folder.
-I've noticed some difficulty getting the directives file method to work consistently, and since views were being created via plop we decided it was easier to include the directives in each view, despite the higher inital startup time.
+I've noticed some difficulty getting the directives file method to work consistently, and since views were being created via plop we decided it was easier to include the directives in each view, despite the higher initial startup time.
 YMMV, but I also ran into several errors if I didn't include all references in the directives.
 It seemed like the web.config was not being used for the precompilation, so I added all references from the web.config into the directives.

 **When included in the view**
 {% highlight html %}